abhi3700/sui-playground/README.md

   <img src="img/sui_logo.png" alt="Sui logo" width="100" height="100">
 </p>

-Learn everything Sui Blockchain and the way Move language is used in it.
+Learn everything Sui Blockchain and the way Move language is used in it i.e. "**Sui Move**".

 > The same knowledge can be replicated for other Move based blockchains with little tweaking.